nick-ryall/eventarc/README.markdown

 3. Create a section for your events.
 There are a number of fields that are essential for the syncing to work correctly.
 These are listed below.

+4. Make sure the "Sync this section with Eventarc?" checkbox is selected before saving your section.

+### Fields

 Note: These should be named exactly as seen here as the extension looks for fields with predefined prefixes.

-#REQUIRED (All these fields need to be created.
+#### REQUIRED (All these fields need to be created.
 Some are simply placeholders for the returned Eventarc data)

 * **e_Name** (textfield)(required) : The name/title of the Event
 * **e_Start** (date)(required) : The start data/time for the event.